 - Trollhunters (2016-2018): The story of Jim Lake Jr, the first human champion who is chosen by a magic amulet to protect trollkind from a ruthless warlord.

-- 3Below (2018-2019): The story of Aja and Krel Tarron, alien royalty who crash-land on Earth and seek refuge after barely escaping a coup staged by an evil dictator.
+- 3Below (2018-2019): The story of Aja and Krel Tarron, young alien royalty who crash-land on Earth and seek refuge after barely escaping a coup staged by an evil dictator.